Luxor massacre: Reaction

 The attack took place an hour before the state visit of Queen Beatrix of the Netherlands and Prince-Consort Claus.

-Following the attack, then president Hosni Mubarak replaced interior minister General Hassan Al Alfi with General Habib al-Adly.
-The Swiss Federal Police "later determined that bin Laden had financed the operation".
+Following the attack, President Hosni Mubarak replaced interior minister General Hassan Al Alfi with General Habib el-Adly.
+The Swiss Federal Police "later determined that Osama bin Laden had financed the operation".

-The tourist industry in Egypt, and particularly in Luxor, was seriously affected by the resultant slump in visitors and remained depressed until sinking even lower with the September 11 attacks in the United States in 2001, the 2005 Sharm el-Sheikh attacks, and the 2006 Dahab bombings.
+The tourist industry in Egypt, and particularly in Luxor, was seriously affected by the resultant slump in visitor numbers.
+Tourism remained depressed for years, a problem worsened by the September 11 attacks in the United States in 2001, the 2005 Sharm El Sheikh bombings, and the 2006 Dahab bombings.

-The massacre marked a decisive drop in Islamist terrorists' fortunes in Egypt by turning public opinion overwhelmingly against them.
+The massacre marked a decisive drop in terrorists' fortunes in Egypt by turning public opinion overwhelmingly against them.
 Terrorist attacks declined dramatically following the backlash from the massacre.
-Organizers and supporters of the attack quickly realised that the strike had been a massive miscalculation and reacted with denials of involvement.
-The day after the attack, al-Gama'a al-Islamiyya leader Refa'i Ahmed Taha claimed the attackers intended only to take the tourists hostage, despite the immediate and systematic nature of the slaughter.
-Others denied Islamist involvement completely.
-Sheikh Omar Abdel-Rahman blamed Israelis for the killings, and Ayman Zawahiri maintained the attack was the work of the Egyptian police.
+Organizers and supporters of the attack quickly realized that the strike had been a massive miscalculation and reacted with denials of involvement.
+The day after the attack, al-Jama'a al-Islamiyya leader Refa'i Ahmed Taha claimed the attackers intended only to take the tourists hostage, despite the immediate and systematic nature of the slaughter.
+Others denied involvement completely, falsely attributing the killings to various groups.
+Sheikh Omar Abdel-Rahman blamed Israel for the killings, and Ayman Zawahiri maintained they were the work of the Egyptian police.